aytugonan/aytugonan.github.io/_pages/publications.md

 - Durak, H. Y., Egin, F., & Onan, A. (2026).
 Enhancing Text Summarization with AI: A Multi-Agent System and Human Comparison in Educational Contexts.
 Thinking Skills and Creativity, 101944.
 - Onan, A., Nasution, A.H., & Çelikten, T. (2026).
 Toward Reliable Annotation in Low-Resource NLP: A Mixture of Agents Framework and Multi-LLM Benchmarking, IEEE Access.
 - Ezgi, A., & Onan, A. (2026).
 Task-Structured Curriculum Learning for Multi-Task Distillation: Enhancing Step-by-Step Knowledge Transfer in Language Models.
 CMC- Computers, Materials & Continua.
-- Çelikten, T., & Onan, A. (2025).
+- Celikten, T., & Onan, A. (2025).
 Benchmarking Large Language Models for Biomedical Literature Summarization: Abstractive vs. Extractive Paradigms.
 IEEE Access.
-- Onan, A., & Alhumyani, H. (2025).
-CodeDiffuSe: A Masked Diffusion Framework for Structure-Aware Code Completion and Repair.
-Journal of King Saud University- Computer and Information Sciences.
+- Onan, A., & Alhumyani, H. A. (2025).
+CodeDiffuSe: A masked diffusion framework for structure-aware code completion and repair.
+Journal of King Saud University Computer and Information Sciences, 37(8), 230.
 - Çelikten, T., & Onan, A. (2025).
-MedConGTM: Interpretable Multi-Label Clinical Code Prediction with Dual-View Graph Contrastive Topic Modeling.
-Knowledge-Based Systems.
+Medcongtm: Interpretable multi-label clinical code prediction with dual-view graph contrastive topic modeling.
+Knowledge-Based Systems, 114103.
-- Ergün, A.E., & Onan, A. (2025).
+- Ergün, A. E., & Onan, A. (2025).
 A2CEM: A Contrastive Embedding Framework for Adversarial Robustness in Large Language Models.
-Knowledge-Based Systems.
+Knowledge-Based Systems, 114056.
-- Çelikten, T., & Onan, A. (2025).
+- Celikten, T., & Onan, A. (2025).
 Exploring Text Similarity in Human and AI-Generated Scientific Abstracts: A Comprehensive Analysis.
 IEEE Access.
-- Ergün, A.E., & Onan, A. (2025).
+- Ergün, A. E., & Onan, A. (2025).
 Adversarial Prompt Detection in Large Language Models: A Classification-Driven Approach.
-CMC- Computers, Materials & Continua.
+Computers, Materials & Continua, 83(3).
-- Uslu, N.A., & Onan, A. (2025).
-Exploring Students’ Emotions Toward Programming: Analysing Sentiments Using Concurrent Conversion Mixed Methods.
-Education and Information Technologies.
+- Atman Uslu, N., & Onan, A. (2025).
+Exploring students’ emotions towards programming: Analysing sentiments using concurrent conversion mixed methods.
+Education and Information Technologies, 1-31.
-- Nasution, A.H., Onan, A., Murakami, Y., Winda, M., & Angghi, H. (2025).
+- Nasution, A. H., Onan, A., Murakami, Y., Monika, W., & Hanafiah, A. (2025).
 Benchmarking Open-Source Large Language Models for Sentiment and Emotion Classification in Indonesian Tweets.
 IEEE Access.
 - Çelikten, T., & Onan, A. (2025).
-Topic Modeling through Rank-Based Aggregation and LLMs: An Approach for AI and Human-Generated Scientific Texts.
-Knowledge-Based Systems.
+Topic modeling through rank-based aggregation and LLMs: An approach for AI and human-generated scientific texts.
+Knowledge-Based Systems, 314, 113219.
-- Yildiz-Durak, H., Egin, F., & Onan, A. (2025).
-A comparison of human-written versus AI-generated text in discussions at educational settings: Investigating features for ChatGPT, Gemini and BingAI.
-European Journal of Education, 60(1).
+- Yildiz Durak, H., Eğin, F., & Onan, A. (2025).
+A Comparison of Human‐Written Versus AI‐Generated Text in Discussions at Educational Settings: Investigating Features for ChatGPT, Gemini and BingAI.
+European Journal of Education, 60(1), e70014.
-- Egin, F., Onan, A., & Yildiz-Durak, H. (2025).
-Let’s Talk about EdTech!
-A Topic modeling analysis of AI Tools and Preservice Teachers’ Perspectives.
-European Journal of Education, 60(1).
+- Eğin, F., Onan, A., & Yildiz Durak, H. (2025).
+Let's Talk About EdTech!
+A Topic Modelling Analysis of AI Tools and Pre‐Service Teachers' Perspectives.
+European Journal of Education, 60(1), e12913.
 - Çelikten, A., Bulut, H., & Onan, A. (2025).
 Biyomedikal literatürden solunum yolu hastalıkları ve semptom ilişkilerinin çıkarılması için semantik benzerlik temelli bir yaklaşım.
 Gazi Üniversitesi Mühendislik Mimarlık Fakültesi Dergisi, 40(1), 121-134.
 - Çaylı, Ö., Kılıç, V., Onan, A., & Wang, W. (2024).
-Multi-layer Gated Recurrent Unit based Recurrent Neural Network for Image Captioning.
-International Journal of Pattern Recognition and Artificial Intelligence.
+Multi-layer gated recurrent unit based recurrent neural network for image captioning.
+Int J Pattern Recognit Artif Intell.
 - Onan, A., & Alhumyani, H. (2024).
 Knowledge-Enhanced Transformer Graph Summarization (KETGS): Integrating Entity and Discourse Relations for Advanced Extractive Text Summarization.
 Mathematics, 12(23), 3638.
 - Çelikten, T., & Onan, A. (2024).
 HybridGAD: Identification of AI-Generated Radiology Abstracts Based on a Novel Hybrid Model with Attention Mechanism.
-CMC-Computers, Materials & Continua, 80(2), 3351-3377.
+Computers, Materials & Continua, 80(2).
-- Bulut, V., Onan, A., & Şenyayla, B. (2024).
-Obtaining The Optimal Shortest Path Between Two Points on a Quasi-Developable Bézier-Type Surface Using The Geodesic-Based Q-Learning Algorithm.
+- Bulut, V., Onan, A., & Senyayla, B. (2024).
+Obtaining the optimal shortest path between two points on a quasi-developable Bézier-type surface using the Geodesic-based Q-learning algorithm.
 Engineering Applications of Artificial Intelligence, 136, 108821.
-- Yildiz-Durak, H., & Onan, A. (2024).
+- Yildiz Durak, H., & Onan, A. (2024).
 Predicting the use of chatbot systems in education: a comparative approach using PLS-SEM and machine learning algorithms.
-Current Psychology, 1-19.
+Current Psychology, 43(28), 23656-23674.
 - Onan, A., & Alhumyani, H. A. (2024).
 DeepExtract: Semantic-driven extractive text summarization framework using LLMs and hierarchical positional encoding.
 Journal of King Saud University-Computer and Information Sciences, 36(8), 102178.
+- Onan, A., & Alhumyani, H. A. (2024).
+FuzzyTP-BERT: Enhancing extractive text summarization with fuzzy topic modeling and transformer networks.
+Journal of King Saud University-Computer and Information Sciences, 36(6), 102080.
 - Onan, A., & Alhumyani, H. (2024).
-FuzzyTP-BERT: Enhancing Extractive Text Summarization with Fuzzy Topic Modeling and Transformer Networks.
-Journal of King Saud University- Computer and Information Sciences, 36(6), 102080.
-- Onan, A., & Alhumyani, H. (2024).
-Contextual Hypergraph Networks for Enhanced Extractive Summarization: Introducing the Multi-element Contextual Hypergraph Extractive Summarizer (MCHES), Applied Sciences, 14(11), 4671.
+Contextual hypergraph networks for enhanced extractive summarization: Introducing multi-element contextual hypergraph extractive summarizer (MCHES).
+Applied Sciences, 14(11), 4671.
-- Nasution, A.H., & Onan, A. (2024).
-ChatGPT Label: Comparing the Quality of Human-Generated and LLM-Generated Annotations in Low-resource Language NLP Tasks.
-IEEE Access, 12, 71876–71900.
+- Nasution, A. H., & Onan, A. (2024).
+Chatgpt label: Comparing the quality of human-generated and llm-generated annotations in low-resource language nlp tasks.
+Ieee Access, 12, 71876-71900.
-- Onan, A., & Balbal, K. (2024).
+- Onan, A., & Balbal, K. F. (2024).
 Improving Turkish text sentiment classification through task-specific and universal transformations: an ensemble data augmentation approach.
 IEEE Access, 12, 4413-4458.
 - Onan, A. (2023).
-GTR-GA: Harnessing The Power of Graph-Based Neural Networks and Genetic Algorithms for Text Augmentation.
-Expert Systems with Applications, 232, 1-20.
+GTR-GA: Harnessing the power of graph-based neural networks and genetic algorithms for text augmentation.
+Expert systems with applications, 232, 120908.
 - Onan, A. (2023).
-SRL-ACO: A Text Augmentation Framework Based on Semantic Role Labeling and Ant Colony Optimization.
-Journal of King Saud University- Computer and Information Sciences, 35(7), 1-18.
+SRL-ACO: A text augmentation framework based on semantic role labeling and ant colony optimization.
+Journal of King Saud University-Computer and Information Sciences, 35(7), 101611.
-- Ağralı, M., Kılıç, V., Onan, A., Koç, E.M., Koç, A.M., Büyüktoka, R., Acar, T., & Adıbelli, Z. (2023).
-DeepChestNet: Artificial intelligence approach for COVID-19 detection on computed tomography images.
+- Ağralı, M., Kilic, V., Onan, A., Koc, E. M., Koc, A. M., Büyüktoka, R. E., ... & Adıbelli, Z. (2023).
+DeepChestNet: Artificial intelligence approach for COVID‐19 detection on computed tomography images.
 International Journal of Imaging Systems and Technology, 33(3), 776-788.
 - Onan, A. (2023).
-Hierarchical Graph-based Text Classification Framework with Contextual Node Embedding and BERT-based Dynamic Fusion.
-Journal of King Saud University- Computer and Information Science, 35(7), 1-18.
+Hierarchical graph-based text classification framework with contextual node embedding and BERT-based dynamic fusion.
+Journal of king saud university-computer and information sciences, 35(7), 101610.
 - Onan, A. (2022).
 Bidirectional convolutional recurrent neural network architecture with group-wise enhancement mechanism for text sentiment classification.
 Journal of King Saud University-Computer and Information Sciences, 34(5), 2098-2117.
-- Habek, G., Toçoğlu, M.A., & Onan, A. (2022).
-Bi-Directional CNN-RNN Architecture with Group-Wise Enhancement and Attention Mechanisms for Cryptocurrency Sentiment Analysis.
-Applied Artificial Intelligence, 36(1), 1-26.
+- Habek, G. C., Toçoğlu, M. A., & Onan, A. (2022).
+Bi-Directional CNN-RNN architecture with group-wise enhancement and attention mechanisms for cryptocurrency sentiment analysis.
+Applied Artificial Intelligence, 36(1), 2145641.
-- Onan, A., & Toçoğlu, M.A.
-(2021) A Term-weighted neural language model and stacked bidirectional LSTM based framework for sarcasm identification, IEEE Access, 9, 7701-7722.
+- Onan, A., & Toçoğlu, M. A. (2021).
+A term weighted neural language model and stacked bidirectional LSTM based framework for sarcasm identification.
+Ieee Access, 9, 7701-7722.
 - Onan, A. (2021).
-Sentiment analysis on product reviews based on weighted word embeddings and deep neural networks, Concurrency and Computation- Practice and Experience, 33(23).
+Sentiment analysis on product reviews based on weighted word embeddings and deep neural networks.
+Concurrency and computation: Practice and experience, 33(23), e5909.
 - Onan, A., & Toçoğlu, M. A. (2021).
-Weighted word embeddings and clustering based identification of question topics in MOOC discussion forum posts, Computer Applications in Engineering Education, 29(4), 675-689.
+Weighted word embeddings and clustering‐based identification of question topics in MOOC discussion forum posts.
+Computer Applications in Engineering Education, 29(4), 675-689.
 - Onan, A. (2021).
-Sentiment analysis on massive open online course evaluations: a text mining and deep learning approach, Computer Applications in Engineering Education, 29(3), 572-589.
+Sentiment analysis on massive open online course evaluations: a text mining and deep learning approach.
+Computer Applications in Engineering Education, 29(3), 572-589.
 - Bulut, H., Onan, A., & Korukoğlu, S. (2020).
-An improved ant-based algorithm based on heaps merging and fuzzy c-means for clustering cancer gene expression data, Sādhanā, 45(1), 1-17.
+An improved ant-based algorithm based on heaps merging and fuzzy c-means for clustering cancer gene expression data.
+Sādhanā, 45(1), 160.
-- Onan, A., & Toçoğlu MA.
-(2020).
-Satire identification in Turkish news articles based on ensemble of classifiers, Turkish Journal of Electrical Engineering & Computer Sciences, 28, 1086-1106.
+- Onan, A., & Toçoğlu, M. A. (2020).
+Satire identification in Turkish news articles based on ensemble of classifiers.
+Turkish Journal of Electrical Engineering and Computer Sciences, 28(2), 1086-1106.
 - Onan, A. (2020).
-Mining opinions from instructor evaluation reviews: a deep learning approach, Computer Applications in Engineering Education, 28(1), 117-138.
+Mining opinions from instructor evaluation reviews: a deep learning approach.
+Computer Applications in Engineering Education, 28(1), 117-138.
 - Onan, A. (2019).
-Two-stage topic extraction model for bibliometric data analysis based on word embeddings and clustering, IEEE Access, 7(1), 145614-145633.
+Two-stage topic extraction model for bibliometric data analysis based on word embeddings and clustering.
+IEEE access, 7, 145614-145633.
 - Onan, A. (2019).
-Consensus clustering based approach to imbalanced learning, Scientific Programming, 2019, 1-14.
+Consensus clustering‐based undersampling approach to imbalanced learning.
+Scientific Programming, 2019(1), 5901087.
 - Onan, A. (2018).
 Biomedical text categorization based on ensemble pruning and optimized topic modelling.
-Computational and Mathematical Methods in Medicine, 2018, 1-22.
+Computational and Mathematical Methods in Medicine, 2018(1), 2497471.
 - Onan, A. (2018).
 An ensemble scheme based on language function analysis and feature engineering for text genre classification.
 Journal of Information Science, 44(1), 28-47.
 - Onan, A., Korukoğlu, S., & Bulut, H. (2017).
 A hybrid ensemble pruning approach based on consensus clustering and multi-objective evolutionary algorithm for sentiment classification.
 Information Processing & Management, 53(4), 814-833.
 - Onan, A., Bulut, H., & Korukoglu, S. (2017).
 An improved ant algorithm with LDA-based representation for text document clustering.
 Journal of Information Science, 43(2), 275-292.
 - Onan, A. (2017).
-Hybrid supervised clustering-based ensemble scheme for text classification.
+Hybrid supervised clustering based ensemble scheme for text classification.
 Kybernetes, 46(2), 330-348.
 - Onan, A., & Korukoğlu, S. (2017).
 A feature selection model based on genetic rank aggregation for text sentiment classification.
 Journal of Information Science, 43(1), 25-38.
+- Onan, A., & Korukoğlu, S. (2017).
+A feature selection model based on genetic rank aggregation for text sentiment classification.
+Journal of Information Science, 43(1), 25-38.
 - Onan, A. (2016).
 Classifier and feature set ensembles for web page classification.
 Journal of Information Science, 42(2), 150-165.
 - Onan, A., Korukoğlu, S., & Bulut, H. (2016).
 Ensemble of keyword extraction methods and classifiers in text classification.
 Expert Systems with Applications, 57, 232-247.
 - Onan, A., Korukoğlu, S., & Bulut, H. (2016).
 A multiobjective weighted voting ensemble classifier based on differential evolution algorithm for text sentiment classification.
 Expert Systems with Applications, 62, 1-16.
 - Onan, A., Bal, V., & Yanar Bayam, B. (2016).
-The Use of Data Mining for Strategic Management: A Case Study on Mining Association Rules in Student Information System.
-Croatian Journal of Education: Hrvatski časopis za odgoj i eğitim, 18(1), 41-70.
+The use of data mining for strategic management: a case study on mining association rules in student information system.
+Croatian Journal of Education: Hrvatski časopis za odgoj i obrazovanje, 18(1), 41-70.
 - Onan, A. (2015).
-A Stochastic Gradient Descent Based SVM with Fuzzy-Rough Feature Selection and Instance Selection for Breast Cancer Diagnosis.
+A stochastic gradient descent based SVM with Fuzzy-Rough feature selection and instance selection for breast cancer diagnosis.
 Journal of Medical Imaging and Health Informatics, 5(6), 1233-1239.
 - Onan, A. (2015).
 A fuzzy-rough nearest neighbor classifier combined with consistency-based subset evaluation and instance selection for automated diagnosis of breast cancer.
 Expert Systems with Applications, 42(20), 6844-6852.
 ---

 ## International Journal Papers (Indexed in Emerging Sources Citation Index-ESCI)